MediaCrush/MediaCrush/README.md

 **Install the requirements**

 Our servers and our dev machines both run Arch Linux, which makes getting updated packages a little easier.
-We need to install a few things: `sudo pacman -S redis optipng imagemagick python2 python-virtualenv nodejs`.
+We need to install a few things: `sudo pacman -S redis imagemagick python2 python-virtualenv nodejs`.
 You also need to install `ffmpeg-full` from the AUR.
 If you aren't on Arch Linux, you should be able to use your distribution packages, with the exception of ffmpeg, which you *must* compile yourself.
 Make sure you enable libtheora, libvorbis, libx264, and libvpx when you configure it.

 Optional dependencies:

-* *jhead* for JPG support
+* *jpegtran* for JPG support
+* *optipng* for PNG support
 * *tidyhtml* for SVG support
 * *xcftools* for XCF support